Rainbow Sharks – an Overview:

 Keeping only 2 rainbow sharks will make them fight constantly until one of them die.
 When there is more than 2, each one mind their territory once claimed.

 If the rainbow shark is the only aggressive type in the tank, the best is to add as a last.
 This will prevent them from claiming the whole tank as their territory, and exhibit aggression towards other species.

-Here are some of the good tank mates for Rainbow Shark, Danios, Plecos, Snails, Rasboras, Gouramis, loaches, etc.
+Here are some of the good tank mates for Rainbow Sharks, Danios, Plecos, Snails, Rasboras, Gouramis, loaches, etc.

-You can also keep them with shrimps except for very small shrimps like red cherry shrimp.
+You can also keep them with shrimps like Amano shrimp, Ghost Shrimp; but avoid keeping them with very small shrimps like red cherry shrimp.